History of Pescara: Barbarian invasions

 The Byzantine defensive system began to collapse as early as 580 with the fall of Castrum Truentinum, followed shortly by Castrum Novum.
 Forced to retreat, the Byzantines established another defensive line at Pinna, Lauretum (recently founded in the modern Colle Fiorano fraction of Loreto Aprutino), Cappelle sul Tavo, Angulum, and Statio ad Salinas (located in the Villa Carmine district of Montesilvano).
 The southern defensive stronghold was Castrum Kephalia (modern Cepagatti, where a large rural villa was fortified).
 To the south, the Byzantines maintained their garrisons in Marsica, Ortona, and Crecchio until 595.

 With the fall of Venafrum and the inland areas of Molise in 595, the Lombards gained the upper hand along the Via Tiburtina Valeria, spreading into the Abruzzo plateaus.
-Soon, Marsica and the L'Aquila basin fell, with cities such as Amiternum, Aufinum, Aveia, Alba Fucens, Peltuinum, Marruvium, Carsioli, and Castrum Caelene devastated by the Lombards’ brutal and swift conquest methods.
+Soon the inland regions of Marsica and L'Aquila fell, with cities such as Amiternum, Aufinum, Aveia, Alba Fucens, Peltuinum, Marruvium, Carsioli, and Castrum Caelene devastated by the brute violence of the Lombards’ conquest methods.
 Meanwhile, the Lombards from the Duchy of Spoleto consolidated their conquests north of Aternum in Hadria, Angulum, and Lauretum.
 The Lombard conquest was completed through gradual penetration, first in the Teramo area by the Germanics of the Duchy of Spoleto, and later in the L’Aquila and Chieti areas.
 The Lombards from Benevento bypassed the Byzantine defenses in the Peligna Basin along the Tiburtina, advancing through Pacentro via Guado San Leonardo, conquering Caramanico Terme, Roccamorice, Bolognano, Musellaro di Bolognano, San Valentino in Abruzzo Citeriore, and the entire Orta valley.
 They eventually rejoined the Lombards from Spoleto, coming from the Via Claudia Nova, at Pagus Fabianus in the Val Pescara.
 The barbarians also established themselves in the inland Chieti area and the eastern Maiella valley, where many toponyms still reflect their presence.
 Traces of Lombard settlement have also been identified in Caramanico, Bolognano, Musellaro, Roccamorice, San Valentino, Manoppello, Serramonacesca, Tocco da Casauria, Scafa, Pescosansonesco, Rosciano (Piano della Fara), Civitaquana (Colle Scurcola), Alanno (Colle della Sala), and Spoltore.
 The Lombard armies thus positioned themselves on the eastern slope of the Maiella, facing the Byzantines in Anxanum, Crecchio, Canosa Sannita, Vacri, Bucchianico, and Teate.
 On the northern slope of the mountain, the invaders consolidated their positions on both banks of the Pescara River.
 However, the occupation process was slow, spanning decades, and the Trabocchi Coast, including Aternum, remained under Byzantine control for some time.
 In the conquered centers, a gradual transformation of the ancient urban structure began, such as the abandonment and ruin of surviving city infrastructure and the insertion of burials in abandoned urban areas, both in inland regions such as Amiternum and Marruvium and in Adriatic Abruzzo, such as Castrum Truentinum, Castrum Novum, Pinna, Interamnia, and Teate.